A-Ricketts/GEN_711_Final_Project/README.md

 filter_contigs_by_list.py was a program provided by the authors which filters and gets rid of contigs which don't fit set criteria for the genome.
 Grep is used to create a list of contigs to keep from one of the blobtools files in a new txt file.
 The genome fasta file and the txt file are provided into the program to create a new fasta file with only the contigs kept.
 ### UniVec BLAST
 UniVec is a database of DNA sequences of various vectors. blastn takes the filtered fasta file and compares it to the UniVec database to check for contamination.
 The ouptut is a .6 file.
 ## Findings

 ## References
-Alla Mikheenko, Andrey Prjibelski, Vladislav Saveliev, Dmitry Antipov, Alexey Gurevich, Versatile genome assembly evaluation with QUAST-LG, Bioinformatics (2018) 34 (13): i142-i150. doi: 10.1093/bioinformatics/bty266
 Andrews, S. (2010).
-FastQC:  A Quality Control Tool for High Throughput Sequence Data Bolger, A. M., Lohse, M., & Usadel, B. (2014).
-Trimmomatic: A flexible trimmer for Illumina Sequence Data.
-Bioinformatics, btu170.
+Quality Control Tool for High Throughput Sequence Data.
+Babraham Bioinformatics - FastQC a quality control tool for high throughput sequence data. https://www.bioinformatics.babraham.ac.uk/projects/fastqc/
+Bolger, A. M., Lohse, M., & Usadel, B. (2014).
+Trimmomatic: A flexible trimmer for Illumina sequence data.
+Bioinformatics, 30(15), 2114–2120. https://doi.org/10.1093/bioinformatics/btu170
+Camacho, C. (2024, June 25).
+Blast+ Release notes.
+BLAST® Help [Internet]. https://www.ncbi.nlm.nih.gov/books/NBK131777/ Danecek, P., Bonfield, J. K., Liddle, J., Marshall, J., Ohan, V., Pollard, M. O., Whitwham, A., Keane, T., McCarthy, S. A., Davies, R. M., & Li, H. (2021).
+Twelve years of SAMtools and BCFtools.
+GigaScience, 10(2). https://doi.org/10.1093/gigascience/giab008
+Laetsch, D. R., & Blaxter, M. L. (2017).
+Blobtools: Interrogation of genome assemblies.
+F1000Research, 6, 1287. https://doi.org/10.12688/f1000research.12232.1
+Li, H., & Durbin, R. (2010).
+Fast and accurate long-read alignment with Burrows–Wheeler transform.
+Bioinformatics, 26(5), 589–595. https://doi.org/10.1093/bioinformatics/btp698
+Manni, M., Berkeley, M. R., Seppey, M., Simão, F. A., & Zdobnov, E. M. (2021).
+Busco update: Novel and streamlined workflows along with broader and deeper phylogenetic coverage for scoring of eukaryotic, prokaryotic, and viral genomes.
+Molecular Biology and Evolution, 38(10), 4647–4654. https://doi.org/10.1093/molbev/msab199
+Mikheenko, A., Prjibelski, A., Saveliev, V., Antipov, D., & Gurevich, A. (2018).
+Versatile Genome Assembly evaluation with Quast-LG.
+Bioinformatics, 34(13), i142–i150. https://doi.org/10.1093/bioinformatics/bty266
 Prjibelski, A., Antipov, D., Meleshko, D., Lapidus, A., & Korobeynikov, A. (2020).
-Using SPAdes de novo assembler.
-Current Protocols in Bioinformatics, 70, e102. doi: 10.1002/cpbi.102
+Using Spades de Novo Assembler.
+Current Protocols in Bioinformatics, 70(1). https://doi.org/10.1002/cpbi.102
+Seemann, T. (2014).
+Prokka: Rapid Prokaryotic Genome Annotation.
+Bioinformatics, 30(14), 2068–2069. https://doi.org/10.1093/bioinformatics/btu153